lawscriteria/Guessing-Game/README.md

     - #### Run the Python File
         After opening the .py file in your code editor, run it.

-    **Disclaimer: The program operates entirely within the text editor's terminal.**
+    **Disclaimer: The program runs entirely within the text editor's terminal.**
     <br>

 ## Search Algorithms